intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/evaluation/retriever/README.md

 ## 1. Introduction
 We provide a script to evaluate the performance of the retrieval.
 We use two metrics: MRR (Mean reciprocal rank) and Hit (Hit Ratio).
-* **MRR**
-MRR is an internationally accepted mechanism for evaluating search algorithms.
+* **MRR** is an internationally accepted mechanism for evaluating search algorithms.
 MRR emphasizes the position of ground truth in the retrieval list, the higher it is, the better.
-* **Hit**
-Hit emphasizes the accuracy of retrieval, that is, whether the ground truth is included in the retrieval items.
+* **Hit** emphasizes the accuracy of retrieval, that is, whether the ground truth is included in the retrieval items.
 The higher, the better.

-## 2. Requirements
+## 2. Installation
+Please ensure the installation of requirements for NeuralChat and retrieval plugin by the following commands.
 ```
 git clone https://github.com/intel/intel-extension-for-transformers.git
 cd intel-extension-for-transformers/intel_extension_for_transformers/neural_chat